Risk Management and Legal Issues in the Healthcare Academy

 Agenda

-The program will follow “Lightning Talk” format.
-There will be six total topics, and each topic will include an opening presentation followed by four mini presentations within the topic, providing different perspectives.
-The topic will conclude with an open panel discussion for the audience (in-person and online viewers), allowing participants a chance to get their issues addressed
+The program follows a “Lightning Talk” format.
+There are six total topics, and each topic includes an opening presentation followed by three to five mini presentations within the topic, providing different perspectives.
+The topic concludes with an open panel discussion for the audience, which allows live participants a chance to get their issues addressed

 Registration